It’s the one question that all parents seem to ask about their newborn – “Is this normal? How can such a small thing create such a lot of mess?“

 A small 1979 study collected a smorgasbord of samples on children ranging between birth and 24 months.
 Repeated studies have given provided similar data.

-Stool frequency peaks around day 5 as lactation becomes established and then slowly drops to 4 actions per day by day 7.
-Anyone that has changed a breast fed infant’s nappy will have marvelled at the ‘seedy’ nature of the poo.
+Stool frequency peaks around day five as lactation becomes established and then slowly drops to 4 actions per day by day 7.
+Anyone that has changed a breastfed infant’s nappy will have marvelled at the ‘seedy’ nature of the poo.

 Arias A, Bennison J, Justus K, Thurman D. Educating parents about normal stool pattern changes in infants.
 Journal of Pediatric Health Care.
 2001 Oct 31;15(5):269-74.

 Gulcan H, Gungor S, Tiker F, Kilicdag H. Effect of perinatal factors on time of first stool passage in preterm newborns: An open, prospective study.
 Current therapeutic research.
 2006 Jun 30;67(3):214-25.

 Steer CD, Emond AM, Golding J, Sandhu B. The variation in stool patterns from 1 to 42 months: a population-based observational study.
 Archives of disease in childhood.
 2008 Aug 1.